zfhui/json_api_talk/json_api_talk.md

 Final version of UserResource

 ---
+## Well scoped response data

+- one endpoint to serve different client needs, without overloading it
+- data reflects the underlying data structure, instead of being loosely related or even arbitraryly merged

+---
 ## Yehuda Katz

 __{ json:api }__ is a wire protocol for incrementally fetching and updating a graph over HTTP.